mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 4. Although cubes in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as cubes are quantized just above surface and falling towards it.

-There's not much we can do much about PhysX CPU usage, but the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that cubes are pushed apart with.
+There's not much I could do about the PhysX CPU usage, but the solution I found for the depenetration was to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that cubes are pushed apart with.
 I found that one meter per-second works very well.

 Getting cubes to come to rest reliably was much harder.
-The solution I found was to disable the PhysX at rest calculation and replace it with a ring-buffer of positions and rotations per-cube.
+The solution I found was to disable the PhysX at rest calculation entirely and replace it with a ring-buffer of positions and rotations per-cube.
 If a cube has not moved or rotated significantly in the last 16 frames, I force it to rest.
 Boom.
 Perfectly stable stacks _with_ quantization.

 This might seem like a hack, but short of actually getting in the PhysX source code and rewriting the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
 I'm happy to be proven wrong though, so if you find a better way to do this, please let me know :)

 # Priority Accumulator

-The next big bandwidth optimization is to send only a subset of cubes in each packet.
-This gives us fine control over the amount of bandwidth we send, by setting a maximum packet size and sending only the set of updates that fit in each packet.
+The next big bandwidth optimization I did was to send only a subset of cubes in each packet.
+This gave me fine control over the amount of bandwidth send, by setting a maximum packet size and sending only the set of updates that fit in each packet.

 Here's how it works in practice: